Workshop shows how to profit in time and money

 Any ewes which do not meet the above criteria are culled and their progeny not retained in the flock.

-He rotates pastures and grows 40 acres of turnips.
+He rotates pastures and grow 40 acres of turnips.
 The flock starts lambing in late April.
 The first lambs are sold at weaning in August with most away by the end of November.
-The lambs are sold through Farmstock where more than 90 per cent make “very good” or “good” specification.
+The lambs are sold through Farmstock where over 90% make “very good” or “good” specification.
 Weights average 17kg to 19kg deadweight and grades R3L.

 To book a place at today’s workshop ring 0131 472 4040.